 The eternal flame “symbolizes the continuing effort to realize Dr. King’s ideals for the ‘beloved community’ which requires lasting personal commitment that cannot weaken when faced with obstacles.”

 The tombs of Martin Luther King and Coretta Scott King as seen through the eternal flame.

 The Martin Luther King, Jr. Memorial in Washington, D.C. is very impressive.
 The site here in Atlanta includes a miniature model of “The Stone of Hope.”

-Exhibits inside the main hall include numerous videos and audio clips from speeches King gave throughout his life.
+The Main Hall is the area that would be considered the Martin Luther King Museum.
+Exhibits on display include numerous videos and audio clips from speeches King gave throughout his life.